-‘DWTS’: What Songs The Stars Will Be Dancing To On The Premiere
+‘DWTS’: Find Out Which Songs The Stars Will Dance To On The Premiere

 — Reyes Entertainment (@GabrielReyesEnt) March 14, 2017

-For the first show, each couple will perform a tango, cha cha, salsa, Viennese waltz or quickstep.
-And yes, Mr. T will be dancing to theme song from his old TV show, The A-Team.
-Here is what and dance and song each couple will be dancing to:
+For the first show, each couple will perform a tango, cha cha, salsa, Viennese waltz, or quickstep.
+And yes, Mr. T will dance to theme song from his old TV show, The A-Team.
+Find out what style and song each couple will dance to below.

 - Simone Biles & Sasha Farber